AO ROBERTS

 Ballingal, Kendra.
 "The Stridents Review."
 C Magazine, September 2017.

-AO Roberts (they/them) is a crip media conjuror, sculptural scenographer, and sonic interventionist who builds spaces resonating with the unruly poetics of Disabled life.
-Based in Treaty 1 Territory (Winnipeg), with settler ancestry (Scottish, English, Norwegian, French), their work unfolds across sculptural installation, experimental sound, and digital ecosystems.
+AO Roberts (they/them) is a crip media conjuror and sonic interventionist who builds spaces resonating the unruly poetics of Disabled life.
+Based in Treaty 1 Territory (Winnipeg), their work unfolds across sculptural installation, experimental sound, and digital ecosystems.

-Their 2024 release Plants Properties Equipment (PPE)—an interactive world developed with Séance Collective—invites players into a sentient landscape, where they encounter a series of sonic offerings.
-Featuring an original soundtrack with contributions from Johanna Hedva, Molly Joyce, Andy Slater, Chisato Minamimura, and Medical Museum, the project dwells in the generative edges of crip time.
+Their 2024 release Plants Properties Equipment (PPE), an interactive world developed with Séance Collective, invites players into a sentient landscape that dwell in the generative fractures of crip time.
+PPE featuring an original soundtrack with contributions from Johanna Hedva, Molly Joyce, Andy Slater, Chisato Minamimura, and Medical Museum.

-Roberts’ work has been recognized through a 2022 MacDowell Fellowship, inclusion on the 2021 Sobey Art Award Longlist, and residencies at Dreamsong Gallery and Pioneer Works Center for Art and Innovation.
+Roberts’ work has been recognized through a 2022 MacDowell Fellowship, inclusion on the 2021 Sobey Art Award Longlist, and residencies at Dreamsong Gallery, Oolite Arts, and Pioneer Works Center for Art and Innovation.
 Under the alias VOR, they compose and perform experimental electronics, including their 2022 full-length release Ruminant (Makade Star).
-In Fall 2025, they begin a PhD in Communications and Culture at York/Toronto Metropolitan University, where they will deepen their study of disability, sound, and crip futurism.
+In Fall 2025, they begin a PhD in Communications and Culture at York/Toronto Metropolitan University, where they will deepen their study of crip sonic futurism.